SMART SENSING insights

 Please don’t make me yell at you!

 Have you ever called a service hotline that operates with an interactive voice response (IVR) system and ended up yelling at the other end of the call out of pure frustration?
 With IVR systems, you’re not actually talking to a live agent (i.e., another human), but to a voice recognition system.
 These AI-based systems primarily focus on converting speech into text.
-Wouldn’t it be great if they integrated affective computing techniques as a standard feature?
-Then the IVR system will adept its behavior, depending on the caller’s affective state.
+Wouldn’t it be great if affective computing techniques were integrated as a standard feature?
+Then the IVR system would adept its behavior, depending on the caller’s affective state.
 If frustration is detected, the system can respond with empathy, patience, or offer alternative solutions – instead of only maintaining its ever-calm voice.
 As most users will not differentiate between AIs capable of affective computing and those not, they are not aware of the limitations of voice recognition system without integrated affective computing features.
 The take-home message will be: I do not want to talk to an AI again.
 And that’s too bad, given that IVR systems are employed to ensure the efficiency and accessibility of service hotlines.

 Alexa?!

-AI should shift the focus on enrichment instead of replacement
+AI should shift the focus on enrichment instead of replacement.

-Image copyright: Unsplash /Alex Knight
+Image copyright: iStock

 Add comment